mongodb/stitch-js-sdk/packages/react-native/sdk/README.md

 ```

 Please take note that unlike the other Stitch SDKs, this client initialization
-is asynchronous.
-This is due to the fact that the client stores persisted
+method is asynchronous.
+This is due to the fact that the client stores
-authentication information using React Native's
+persisted authentication information using React Native's
 [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html)
 system.